-The total pension expense for GERP is \$174,044 for year ended December 31, 2022.
+The total pension expense for the General Employee Plan (GERP) is \$176,873 for the year ended December 31, 2023.

 Compensated Absences

 It is the District's policy to permit employees to accumulate earned but unused vacation and sick benefits, which will be paid to the employee upon separation without the considerations of number of years of service.
 A liability for these amounts is reported in the governmental funds only if they have matured, for example, as a result of employee resignations and retirements.
 The General fund is typically used to liquidate governmental compensated absences.